 An agile working environment is a space that gives people flexibility in how they work.
 Agile workspaces are becoming more popular as flexible working models like hybrid work become the norm.
 In an agile work environment, employees typically spend part of their time working remotely and part of their time on-site.
 These kinds of varied schedules mean that different folks with different working needs will be on-site on any given weekday.
 Agile working environments can accommodate these daily changes and needs.

 While the end result will vary widely depending on your unique company culture and employees’ needs, all agile work environments share a few characteristics.
 Agile working environments are:

 - Adaptable – They are easy to adjust and designed to accommodate different working styles.
 They leverage flexible furniture, technologies, and workplace policies.
 For example, they may use a flexible seating arrangement known as hot desks.
 Employees can book these desks when they plan to be on-site.
 When fewer people are expected in the workplace, these desks can be moved to accommodate other space types.

 - Accessible – Employees can use these spaces without hassle.
-Few things are more frustrating in the workplace than not being able to book an available room because your technology isn’t working right.
+Few things are more frustrating in the workplace than not being able to book an available room because your technology isn’t working.
 In an agile working environment, tools and technologies work together seamlessly to enhance people’s experience.
-For example, they may use an agile room booking system, a technology that allows people to easily book rooms in an agile workspace.
+For example, agile workspaces may use an agile room booking system, a technology that allows people to easily book rooms in advance.